 Prayer services: These promote spiritual well-being and ultimately improve the quality of life for devotees and the wider community.
-This may be through Akhand Paath, Sehaj Paaths, Sukhmani Sahib Paaths, Simran (chanting of God's name), Nitnem (5 morning prayers) and Kirtan (singing of hymns) on a daily basis.
-As a result of covid, prayer services in the year were limited to Nitnem and Rehras (daily), Sehaj Paath Sahibs (66) and evening Kirtan.
+During the year there have been 11 Akhand Paaths, 55 Sehaj Paaths, 107 Sukhmani Sahib

+Paaths.
+In addition to these services, the community participates within Simran (chanting of God's name), Nitnem (5 morning prayers), Rehras (evening prayer) and Kirtan (singing of hymns) on a daily basis.

 Weddings and funerals:.
-There were no weddings due to Covid limitations and 15 Funerals.
+There was 1 wedding during the year and 20 Funerals.
 The Gurudwara also offered the service for dispersal of cremation ashes.

 Langar: A vegetarian meal at no cost from the Guru's kitchen is available 24 hours a day to any devotee or visitor irrespective of their caste, colour or creed.
-This offering was time limited in the year to 31 March 2022 due to Covid-19.
-Around 3,500 meals are served per week.
+This offering was time limited in the year to 31 March 2023 due to Covid-19.
+Around 5,200 meals are served per week.